Weekend Special Limited Time 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: dumps65

 Use an Application Load Balancer to automatically preserve the source IP address in the X-Forwarded-For header.

-What should the network engineer do next to determine which errors the ALB is receiving?
+What should the network engineer do to meet these requirements MOST cost-effectively?

 Options: